RobinTheSprite/vacations/portland/Overview.md

 ### [Food](Food.md)

 ## Weather
-Just a friendly reminder to pack for rain, and pack boots if we're going to be hiking much
+Just a friendly reminder to pack for rain, and pack boots if we're going to be hiking much.

+Average temps are around 40-50 degrees in November.